restcli/restcli/README.md

 $ java -jar /path/to/restcli.jar -e "test" get-requests.http
 ```

-Note: This application required you install `java` on your machine.
+Note: This application required you to install `java` on your machine.

 ## Download

-You can [download](https://github.com/restcli/restcli/releases) the latest version of restcli for Windows, macOS and Linux.
+You can [download](https://github.com/restcli/restcli/releases) the latest version of restcli for Windows, macOS, and Linux.

 ## Credits

-This software uses the following open source packages:
+This software uses the following open-source packages:

 - [Jflex](https://jflex.de/) -  a lexical analyzer generator (also known as scanner generator) for Java.
 - [PicoCli](https://picocli.info/) - a mighty tiny command line interface
 - [okhttp](https://github.com/square/okhttp) - the way modern applications network.
 It’s how we exchange data & media.
 Doing HTTP efficiently makes your stuff load faster and saves bandwidth.
-- [picnic](https://github.com/JakeWharton/picnic) - A Kotlin DSL and Java/Kotlin builder API for constructing HTML-like tables which can be rendered to text.
+- [picnic](https://github.com/JakeWharton/picnic) - A Kotlin DSL and Java/Kotlin builder API for constructing HTML-like tables that can be rendered to text.
 - [mordant](https://github.com/ajalt/mordant) - Full-featured text styling for Kotlin command-line applications.

 ## Support